malrase/malrase.github.io/source/_posts/2014-08-23-stockholm.markdown

 After that, we tried to find a decent, reasonably-priced cocktail.
 Pro-tip: don't try to find a decent, reasonably-priced cocktail in Stockholm.
 Cocktails are extremely expensive (think $20 up).
 We ended up in a hotel bar and got an overly-sweet Manhattan that barely covered the bottom of the glass it was served in.

 *Having said that*, we did get a list of cocktail bar recommendations from someone in Stockholm.
 We'll have to go back, if only to do a local's tour.
-Most of them seemed to be in **SUD MALM**, which is apparently the hipster area of Stockholm.
+Most of them seemed to be in [Södermalm](http://en.wikipedia.org/wiki/S%C3%B6dermalm), which is apparently the hipster area of Stockholm.

 Anyway, we had a lot of fun in the city and I'm sad to be leaving so soon.
 Like Vienna, I want to make a point of visiting again, and staying longer next time.